remp2020/remp/README.md

 Docker compose and custom images are ready for PHPStorm debugger.
 All you need to do is set folder mapping within your IDE for each debuggable host.

+## Error tracking

+All PHP applications are preconfigured to use [Airbrake](https://airbrake.io/) error tracking - see `.env.example` for configuration options.

+We recommend to use self-hosted [Errbit](https://github.com/errbit/errbit) instance as it's compatible with Airbrake APIs and completely open-source.

 ## Known issues

 - Windows is pushing scripts to Docker with CRLF new lines which is causing issues described